Monday, 28 March 2022

 They were married for only 4 years, as Sydney died as a prisoner of war in Burma during WW2.
 I always get a little choked up when I see this photo as my second cousin and his wife look so very young and happy, not knowing what they were about to face in the coming four years.

-Rheita's dress is the first one in my collection where the bride's dress has a train and she is carrying a lucky horseshoe with her bouquet.
+Rheita's dress has quite a long train and she is carrying a lucky horseshoe with her bouquet.
 The dress itself appears to be quite plain apart from the bodice which has more detail on it.
+The long veil is designed to sit atop the dress train and is about the same length.

 Sydney looks very comfortable in his smart suit.